-St. Jude Medical Inc. and GE Healthcare launched reportedly the first fully integrated wireless solution for the measurement of Fractional Flow Reserve (FFR).
+March 31, 2009 - St. Jude Medical Inc. and GE Healthcare said at ACC that they have commercially launched the first fully integrated wireless solution for the measurement of Fractional Flow Reserve (FFR).

 The new FFR solution, which aims to seamlessly integrate into existing cathlab infrastructure, will enable physicians and cath lab staff immediate access to FFR measurement without time consuming setup.